learning2hash/learning2hash.github.io/tutorial.md

 data_train, data_test, labels_train, labels_test = train_test_split(data, classes[0,:], test_size=0.01, random_state=42)
 </pre>

 This code will give 600 random queries that we will use alongside the LSH search index to find nearest neighbours.
+To search for nearest neighbours we apply a _radius based search_.

-Acknowledgement: Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).
+_Acknowledgement:_ Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).